You are important too, don’t forget that. Ever.

 Pause.
 Don’t answer immediately.
 Try not to answer from obligation.
 First, think about the commitment and time you are saying yes to.
 Know that you are allowed to say no. Did you get that?
 You are allowed to say no. It’s ok.
 Just briefly explain your reason or just say no, not this time.
 You may be able to offer an alternative option. i.e I cannot help this week, but I would like to help at another time.

-For more great inspiration for making you a priority try 30 New Days – Your Journal For Reinvention After Divorce
+For more great inspiration and support in making yourself a priority grab a copy my latest book Moving On Strong : 30 New Days of Renewal and Reinvention After Divorce